-- 4. Students eligible to receive Pell or Subsidized Direct Loan will have until 120 days after their last day of attendance or August 31, whichever is earlier, to complete verification.
-However, in the interim, the student must have made arrangements with the school for payment of all tuition and fees due or risk termination from school.
-After the passage of the aforementioned period, all financial aid that might have been due is forfeited. - 5.
+- 2. No Federal Pell Grant or Subsidized Direct/Stafford Loan funds will be disbursed prior to the completion of verification. - 3.
 All students will be notified on a timely basis if they have been selected for verification and what supporting documentation is required.
-At that time the student will be informed of the time parameters and the consequences of not completing the verification cycle.
-The institution will notify the student of the result of the verification process and any other documentation needed.
+Students will have 45 days from their start date to complete and submit all verification documents that are required.
+The institution will notify the student of the result of the verification process and any other documentation that is needed.
 The institution will assist the student in correcting any information that is inaccurate and will notify any student via award letter if an award changes.
-The institution will use as its reference the most recent Verification Guide supplied by the U.S. Department of Education. - 6.
+The institution will use as its reference the most recent Verification Guide supplied by the U.S. Department of Education. - 4.
 The student must resolve inaccurate or conflicting information on any application before the school may disburse Federal funds.
-In cases where there is credible information indicating that the student may have engaged in fraud or criminal misconduct in connection with his/her application, the school will refer the case to OIG.
-Unless required by the U.S. Department of Education, no Federal financial aid will be disbursed to the student. - 7.
-The financial aid file must be documented with the date that verification is completed.
-No Title IV disbursements will be approved for release prior to the date that all Verification procedures have been completed including, if needed, a revised and valid ISIR.
+In cases where there is credible information indicating that the student may have engaged in fraud or criminal misconduct in connection with s/he's application, the school will refer the case to OIG.
+Unless required by The U.S. Department of Education, no Federal financial aid will be disbursed to the student. - 5.
+No Title IV disbursements will be approved for release prior to the date that all Verification documentation has been completed including, if needed, a revised and valid ISIR.